 Unfortunately, in this report we had to remove the plugin distribution due to corrupted data during the analysis.
 We hope to reintroduce this dataset in future quarters.

-In Q3 we continued our analysis of blacklists.
-Website blacklists have the ability to adversely affect website owners, so it’s important to understand how to remove a blacklist warning.
+In Q3 we continued our analysis of blocklists.
+Website blocklists have the ability to adversely affect website owners, so it’s important to understand how to remove a blocklist warning.

-In our scans, we leverage a number of different blacklists.
-The most prominent blacklist was Google Safe Browsing; it accounted for 69% of the blacklisted sites, which also happens to be 10% of the total infected sites we worked on.
-Norton Safe Web had 24% of the total blacklists and McAfee SiteAdvisor captured 10% of the blacklists.
-All other blacklists we check flagged less than 1% and were removed from the report (including: PhishTank, Spamhaus, and a couple of smaller ones).
+In our scans, we leverage a number of different blocklists.
+The most prominent blocklist was Google Safe Browsing; it accounted for 69% of the blocklisted sites, which also happens to be 10% of the total infected sites we worked on.
+Norton Safe Web had 24% of the total blocklists and McAfee SiteAdvisor captured 10% of the blocklists.
+All other blocklists we check flagged less than 1% and were removed from the report (including: PhishTank, Spamhaus, and a couple of smaller ones).

-Note: The percentage will never be 100% as some sites were flagged by multiple blacklists at the same time.
+Note: The percentage will never be 100% as some sites were flagged by multiple blocklists at the same time.

 Part of our research over the past quarter includes analyzing the various infection trends, specifically how they correlate to our malware families.
 Malware families allow our team to better assess and understand the attackers tactics, techniques and procedures (TTP), which inevitably leads us to their intentions.